dynamiik/kodi-snips-remote/README.md

 # kodi-snips-remote
 # Controll kodi via snips
 With this script you can control Kodi via Snips.
-It is possible to start a Kodi navigaton loop.
+You can control the player, start or search for movies, shows and music, open different windows of the Kodi gui or use the Kodi navigaton loop.
 This will start a Snips session automaticaly when the old session ends.
 The Snips hotword is now not necessary for a faster navigation through the Kodi gui.
+The script checks if Kodi is reachable.

 # Functions:
 * Entities Injection to get the titles from Kodi media-library in the Snips assistant